Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 To define a new type of Composite, create a class based on [`InputBindingComposite<TValue>`](xref:UnityEngine.InputSystem.InputBindingComposite`1).

 > [!IMPORTANT]
 > Composites must be __stateless__.
 This means that you cannot store local state that changes depending on the input being processed.
-For __stateful__ processing on bindings, see [interactions](xref:input-system-interactions#writing-custom-interactions).
+For __stateful__ processing on bindings, refer to [interactions](xref:input-system-interactions#writing-custom-interactions).

 ```CSharp
 // Use InputBindingComposite<TValue> as a base class for a composite that returns